pjlast/fsocaml/README.md

     |}
 ```

-`{%eml|...|}` is a preprocessor for Dream's Embedded ML templates.
+`{%eml|...|}` is a preprocessor directive for embedded ML templates provided by the [embedded_ocaml_templates](https://github.com/EmileTrotignon/embedded_ocaml_templates) library.
 Indentation in these templates are important.
 The template needs to end on the same indentation level it starts.

 We'll create a similar `user_login_eml.ml` file, except we'll change the words and the links a bit: